amsaren/course_materials/Biocontainers_2023/Tutorials/3-5_Building_images_in_sandbox_mode.md

 When building a container in sandbox mode, the container image is created as a writable directory tree that corresponds to the internal file system of the container.
-The installation is then done interactively using `singularity shell`.
+The installation is then done interactively using `apptainer shell`.

 Using the sandbox mode can be a bit more intuive and faster than using definition files, especially if you have to iterate some parts (finding correct library versions